fireproof-storage/fireproof/packages/encrypted-blockstore/README.md

 Multi-writer self-hosted local-first [IPFS-compatible blockstore](https://ipfs.tech) with end-to-end encryption.
 If you have code that expects a JavaScript blockstore, you can instantiate one of these instead and get superpowers.
 What kind of superpowers?

 By default, encrypted blockstores are backed by the browser or the local filesystem.
 Each transaction is committed as a new immutable CAR file (content addressed archive), which can be replicated and hosted anywhere.
 The blockstore has connectors for a range of cloud storage providers, so you can easily sync your data using AWS, Netlify, Cloudflare, web3.storage, or any other cloud storage provider.
-[See the full list of connectors](#connectors).

 ## Usage